Curriculum Overview

 English is a tool used in everyday life.
 It offers a whole range of concepts which provide a way of viewing and making sense of the world.

 At Wells Park, the lessons are planned around the National Curriculum (2014) and are adapted to meet pupil needs.
 The attainment within each class can vary, meaning that every lesson needs to be differentiated to fit the needs of every learner.
+Our lessons will:

 • Ensure that every child is successful through clear differentiation and high expectations